The New Three Investigators Series

 Plans For Book Publication and Streaming Series:

-Although traditional publishing companies generally still adhere to a schedule in which books are published in three seasons ending with the spring season, I believe that having all 26 books in the new Three Investigators series completed before even one of the books has been published presents a unique opportunity to the proper publisher.
+Although traditional publishing companies generally still adhere to a schedule in which books are published in three seasons ending with the spring season, I believe that having all twenty-six books in the new Three Investigators series completed before even one of the books has been published presents a unique opportunity.

-What I have in mind is publishing one book a month for 26 consecutive months - updating the concept of serial publication used so successfully by the Victorians.
-I envision the first book in the series being published on June 1st of its publication year – which I hope will be 2024.
-The twenty-five books that follow would then be published on the first of every subsequent month, until the final book is published on July 1st of the second calendar year.
+What I have in mind is publishing one book a month for twenty-six consecutive months—updating the concept of serial publication used so successfully by the Victorians.
+I envision the first book in the series being published sometime in 2024.

-To be clear, I'm hoping we can use all 26 novels as the basis for four seasons of ninety-minute episodes of streaming television - with the last two novels acting as the basis for a two-hour special after the four seasons are completed.
+To be clear, I'm hoping we can use all twenty-six novels as the basis for four seasons of ninety-minute episodes of streaming television—with the last two novels acting as the basis for a two-hour special after the four seasons are completed.

 Conclusion:

-I have taken the time to write this detailed overview of the new Three Investigators series because I want to be as clear as possible about my aims, my feelings, and my history, going forward.
-I believe that such honesty and directness will help me find future partners in sympathy with the new series' underlying ethos.
+I have taken the time to write this detailed overview of the new Three Investigators series not just to describe the major changes Steven and I have made to the Three Investigators universe, but also because I want to be as clear as possible about my aims, my feelings, and my history, going forward.
+I believe that such honesty and directness will help me find future partners in sympathy with the new series’ underlying ethos.

 Elizabeth Arthur February 2023